Slow graph bootstrap percolation II: Accelerating properties: Notation and Preliminaries

 \subsection{Graph notation}

 For an edge $e\in E(H)$ we define $H-e$ as the graph obtained by removing $e$ from the edge set and similarly, if $e$ is an edge (of $K_{v(H)}$) on the same vertex set as $H$ then $H+e$ is the graph obtained by adding $e$ to $H$.
-We denote the (external) \emph{disjoint union} of two graphs $G$ and $G'$, by $G \sqcup G'$, that is,